EXTRA HELP AVAILABLE FOR SMALL AND PARTICULARLY VULNERABLE BUSINESSES

 There’s nothing for you to do to get this relief – your local authority will deal with it for you.
 You can read the guidance they have been given here.

-Some of you will qualify for cash grants, too.
-For businesses in the same industries mentioned above, grants will be available as follows:
+For businesses in the same industries mentioned above, grants were available as follows:

 - £25,000 per property with a rateable value between £15,001 and £51,000